Last updated by meimeili at 2013-8-14

 Zhangzhou wood carvings

 Zhangzhou wood carvings date back more than 1,000 years.
-They are like beautiful flowers blossoming in the earth, belong to Chaozhou folk arts and crafts, and are listed as one of the four Chinese wood carvings, together with Dongyang wood carvings, boxwood carvings, and longan wood carvings.
+They are like beautiful flowers blossoming in the earth, belong to Chaozhou folk arts and crafts, and are listed as one of the 4 main Chinese wood carvings, together with Dongyang wood carvings, boxwood carvings, and longan wood carvings.

 Chaozhou wood carvings began in the Tang Dynasty and the Song Dynasty, at the latest, and were further developed during the Ming Dynasty.
 They were developed into near perfection by the end of the Qing Dynasty and reached great heights just before the beginning of the Chinese war against Japan.

 Boxwood carvings belong to the family of circular carvings.
-They make full use of the natural characteristics of boxwood, including its smooth texture, subtle grains, and dignified color.
-Originally, boxwood carvings display a cream yellow.
+They make full use of the natural characteristics of boxwood including its smooth texture, subtle grains, and dignified color.
+Originally, boxwood carvings display a cream yellow color.
 As time goes by, the color darkens and presents a kind of simple and elegant beauty.

-Among the wood carving skills, through-carving is the most elaborate, and it can bring out glittering and translucent, ingenious and exquisite carvings.
+Among wood carving skills, through-carving is the most elaborate and it can bring out glittering and translucent, ingenious and exquisite carvings.

-Ye Runju, the great Chinese master of arts and crafts, is skilled at through-carving art and integrates the virtues of different art schools, especially absorbing the ivory sculpture skills of through-carving, engraving, scraping and so on.
-He also innovates his former skills, allowing his craftwork to always present remarkable and vivid images that combine the dynamic and static states.
+Ye Runju, the great Chinese master of arts and crafts, is skilled at through-carving art and integrates the virtues of different art schools, especially absorbing the ivory sculpture skills of through-carving, engraving, scraping, and so on.
+He also develops his skills, allowing his craftwork to always present remarkable and vivid images that combine both dynamic and static states.

 Wood carvings were generally used in sculpturing Buddhist statues, constructing temples, and carving dragon lanterns, steles, screens, and furniture.
-After the craft has been passed to craftsmen from one generation to another, wood carving has become a great handiwork.
+Through passing the craft from one generation to another, wood carving has become a great and respected form of handiwork.

 Jianchuan wood carvings

 Jianchuan County is famous as the “hometown of craftsmen.”
-Craftsmen are good at sculpturing various figures, flowers and birds, landscapes, and pictures of dragons and phoenix that infer luck and happiness, and that decorate doors and windows, and furniture.
+Craftsmen are good at sculpturing various figures, flowers and birds, landscapes, and pictures of dragons and phoenix that infer luck and happiness, and that decorate doors, windows, and furniture.
 Jianchuan wood carvings inherit and develop the excellent traditional skills of wood carving.
-Craftsmen choose high quality mahogany, southwest birch, Myanmar redwood, natural plant lacquer, and the well-known floral marble as raw materials, giving the products practical use and artistic value, and make them worthy of collection.
+Craftsmen choose high quality mahogany, southwest birch, Myanmar redwood, natural plant lacquer, and well-known floral marble as raw materials, giving the products practical use and artistic value, and making them worthy of collection.

 Hubei wood carved boats

-Hainan coconut carvings enjoy a long history.
+Hainan coconut carvings is an art form that goes way back into history.
 As early as the Tang Dynasty, people began to create wine cups using coconut shells.
 During the late Tang Dynasty, Lu Guimeng, a poet, wrote a famous poem concerning the coconut wine cup.
 In the Ming and Qing Dynasties, Hainan Province sent yearly tributes of coconut carvings to Beijing.

 Hainan coconut carvings also consist of displays for appreciation, hanging pieces, and daily items of both artistic quality and practicality.
 Recently, craftsmen developed coconut paintings with simple patterns, smart conceptions, and curious modeling, which added freshness to the traditional coconut carving techniques.

 Quanzhou puppets, a kind of folk craftwork, were named after Quanzhou in Fujian Province, its place of production.
 Craftsmen carve the head out of camphor wood, cover it with mud, smoothen it, paint it, and then clothe it.
-The Quanzhou puppet has a distinctly outlined head and refined lines, inherited from the sculpture and painting styles of the Tang and Song Dynasties.
-In terms of the manufacture of the puppet head, in addition to the reference to traditional techniques, craftsmen attach great importance to exaggeration and change, especially the characterization and the expressive force.
+Quanzhou puppets have a distinctly outlined head and refined lines, inherited from the sculpture and painting styles of the Tang and Song Dynasties.
+In terms of the manufacture of the puppet head, in addition to the reference to traditional techniques, craftsmen attach great importance to exaggeration and change, especially of characterization and the expressive force.
 The Quanzhou puppet is a valuable kind of folk art famous both at home and abroad.

 Shanghai bamboo bark carvings